-- 44.1 (New) Councillors and Officers, when speaking, shall address each other by their respective titles of Mayor or Chair, Councillor or Officer as the case may be. - 44.2 All members of Council staff must be addressed by their first and last name or by their by their official title.
+Councillors and Officers shall address each other by their respective titles of Mayor or Chair, Councillor or Officer as the case may be.

 45. Right to ask questions

 - 45.1 A Councillor may, when no other Councillor is speaking, ask any question concerning or arising out of the motion or amendment before the Chair. - 45.2 The Chair has the right to limit questions and direct that debate be commenced or resumed.